galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 {: .hands_on}

-As a result of this step, we should have in our history a green Dataset collection with three `.raw` files as well as three separate files with reference alkanes, reference spectral library and sample metadata.
+As a result of this step, we should have in our history a green Dataset collection with three `.raw` files as well as three separate files with reference alkanes, reference spectral library, and sample metadata.

 ## Convert the raw data to mzML